Is Your Imposter Syndrome Holding You Back From Being Successful?

 Managing Your Impostor Syndrome

 We live in a world where many of us experience Impostor Syndrome, but as a CEO these feelings may feel crippling in a way that the average employee may not understand.
-CEOs and C-Suite leaders need to be especially self-aware in order to make decisions which are logical, and not driven by emotion.
+CEOs and C-Suite leaders need to be especially self-aware in order to make decisions that are logical and not driven by emotion.

 In order to begin managing your triggers, I suggest applying these tactics: